papir805/pokemon_classification/README.md

 Fitting a logistic regression model on generation 1-6 data, using `Total Stats` as the only predictor achieved a ten-fold cross validation of roughly 93%.
 This model was also heavily biased towards predicting non-legendary and when tested on generation 7 data, achieved 81% accuracy making the **exact same predictions** as were made by the kNN model.

 Unfortunately a logistic regression model doesn't seem to offer any advantage over the kNN model and I'm going to continue searching for something better.

+# Coming Soon
+Linear Discriminant Analysis, Quadratic Discriminant Analysis, and revisiting kNN and logistic regression by altering the bayes decision boundary.